Update: This offer for the Citi Premier℠ Card has expired. Learn more about the current offers here.

 That’s because Amex cards are going to be easier to get approved for than most Chase or Citi cards, so this is an opportunity to get a card you want while continuing to build your credit.

-As of now, some good options include the following (based on the big welcome bonuses and/or generous return on spend):
+As of now, some good options include the following:

 I’d recommend then using an Amex credit card for several months to continue to develop good credit.